rocketbase-io/commons-auth/README.md

 | auth.forms.logo-src                                 | ./assets/rocketbase.svg |

+## commons-auth-service

+Containing nearly all services and functions to perform any task within the application - services for working with entities (without db-layer), performing invites, forgot/password-reset/registration flows,  sending emails etc.

 ## commons-auth-server

-Containing mainly the spring rest-controller + services for sending emails etc.
+Only spring rest-controller + exception handler - logic is used from service-module

 ### configure spring-security